yahia-younis/media-discover-reactjs/README.md

-# you can use this app for save your notes in real database, protected by your email
+# you can use this app for Discover Millions Of Movies, TV Shows And People
 tools and library :
 - react router dom
 - axios